jdcloudcom/en/documentation/Block-Chain/JD-Blockchain-Open-Platform/Operation-Guide/consortium/ledger.md

 The page for creation of ledger is as follows; after you enter all information required, you can click **OK** button to complete the creation.
 There is a prompt on the upper right to demonstrate successful creation.

-After creation of a ledger, relevant information can be searched in the Ledger List which differentiate tab page in details as that of Blockchain Network List for convenient viewing.
-Here we will give detailed descriptions for functions of the List in accordance with different tab pages.
+After creation of a ledger, relevant information can be searched in the Ledger List which differentiate Tab page in details as that of Blockchain Network List for convenient viewing.
+Here we will give detailed descriptions for functions of the List in accordance with different Tab pages.

-* **Ledger I Create**: List of Ledger I Create can authorize ledger with some operations such as publicizing/concealing and admitting.
-Publicizing/concealing function can control whether the ledger can be viewed by all in the Blockchain Network.
-Admitting function can agree other ledgers’ application to join.
-Meanwhile, the nodes the current ledger has joined can be viewed by clicking the button next to the **Participant**.
+* **Ledger I Created**: In the list of Ledger I Created, some authorization operations can be performed to the ledger, including open/hide and to-do.
+The open/hide function can control whether the ledger is visible in the blockchain network.
+The to-do function can allow other applications to be added to the ledger.
+At the same time, click the **Participant** button to view the participating nodes of the current ledger.

 ![图片](../../../../../image/JD-Blockchain-Open-Platform/Getting-Started/Pic/consortium32.png)

-The nodes the current ledger has joined can be viewed by clicking the button next to the **Participant** on the List Page.
+Click the **Participant** button on the List page to view the participating nodes of the current ledger.

 ![图片](../../../../../image/JD-Blockchain-Open-Platform/Getting-Started/Pic/consortium33.png)

-Basic information of the ledger can be viewed by clicking **Ledger Name** on the List Page.
+Click the **Details** button on the List page to view the basic information of the ledger.

 ![图片](../../../../../image/JD-Blockchain-Open-Platform/Getting-Started/Pic/consortium34.png)

-With admitting function, the nodes of ledgers applying to join can be reviewed and when there is a node to apply to join, you can click **Admit** button and view application information on the page popped out at right side.
+The nodes applying to join the ledger can be reviewed by the to-do function.
+When there are nodes applying to join the ledger, click the **Access** button, and then the application information can be viewed on the page popped up on the right.

 ![图片](../../../../../image/JD-Blockchain-Open-Platform/Getting-Started/Pic/consortium35.png)
 On the same page, you can review the nodes of ledgers applying to join, the **Agree** button means to agree with the application, and the **Refuse** button means to refuse the application.
 Upon whichever button is clicked and the operation is successful, a prompt will be popped out at the right upper corner of the system.